-The industrial development of Blumenthal and the incorporation of Lüssum, Rönnebeck, Bockhorn and Neurönnebeck made the number of inhabitants rise very quickly.
+Through the industrial development in Blumenthal and the incorporation of Lüssum, Bockhorn and Neurönnebeck the number of residents has increased fast.

 It was also the fact that the management companies could no longer work properly in the offices available at the time because of a lack of space.